rahadkc/calendar-event-manager/README.md

 # or
 ```

+## Database

+Create a `.env` file in root directory.
+An example .env.example file added with key.

+Add your mongoDB uri in env file.

 #### Project is configured with Eslint config, prettier.
 If use Vscode editor, code will automatically show error on compile time and will format on save